kedacore/keda-docs/content/docs/2.5/scalers/gcp-pub-sub.md

 Here's an [example](https://github.com/kedacore/sample-go-gcppubsub).

 ### Authentication Parameters
-You can use `TriggerAuthentication` CRD to configure the authenticate by providing the service account credentials in JSON.

-**Credential based authentication:**

-- `GoogleApplicationCredentials` - Service account credentials in JSON.
+There are three options to configure authentication:

+1. directly in the ScaledObject using `credentialsFromEnv`
+2. using `authenticationRef` to a `TriggerAuthentication` CRD

+  a. with a ServiceAccount key stored as JSON inside a secret with `GoogleApplicationCredentials`
+  b. `podIdentity` to use the Service Account from the GCP metadata, of either the machine or [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)

-### Example
+### Example 1

 ```yaml
 apiVersion: keda.sh/v1alpha1